- Future Students

 Optional documents

-Student Profile
+Student Profile (SP)

-The Student Profile (SP) is your opportunity to tell us about factors that may have impacted your grades.
-If your admission average does not meet the cut-off for the program to which you have applied, your SP may be considered in May if your average is within a discretionary range of the determined cut-off (up to 5%).
-If you have an admission average of 70–74.9%, it is strongly recommended that you submit a SP to be considered for admission.
-Profiles must be completed online (separate from the OUAC) and are due May 1, 2023.
+The SP offers you an opportunity to tell us about factors that may have impacted your grades.
+You are encouraged to complete the SP if your average is within a discretionary range of the determined cut-off (up to 5%).
+Optional to complete.
+Profiles must be completed online (separate from the OUAC) and are due March 1, 2025.

-Supplementary Information Form for Students with Disabilities
+Supplementary Information Form for Students with Disabilities (SIF-D)

 The University of Guelph-Humber strives to provide equal opportunity for academically qualified students with disabilities.
-If you believe that your admission average does not reflect your true academic ability as a result of a disability, you are encouraged to complete the Supplementary Information Form for Students with Disabilities (SIF- D) on the University of Guelph website.
+If you believe that your admission average does not reflect your true academic ability as a result of a disability, you are encouraged to complete the SIF- D on the University of Guelph website.

-If you have an admission average of 70–74.9%, or if your admission average does not meet the cut-off for the program to which you have applied, it is strongly recommended that you submit a SIF-D. Your SIF-D may be considered in May if your admission average is within a discretionary range of the determined cut-off (up to 5%).
-Deadline is May 1, 2023.
+If you identify as a student with disabilities and your admission average does not meet the cut-off for the program to which you have applied, your SIF-D may be considered if your average is within a discretionary range of the determined cut-off (up to 5%).
+If you have an admission average of 70–74.9%, it is strongly recommended that you submit a profile to be considered for admission.
+Optional to complete.
+Deadline is March 1, 2025.

-For more information, visit our Student Profile webpage.
+For more information, visit our Student Profile webpage .

 Please note: Documents submitted in support of an application become the property of the University and will not be returned.
 Documents are protected under Ontario provincial privacy legislation.